mwoods-figure/figure-tools/kubeglue/README.md

 # Note, if the pattern is specific enough such that only one result is found,
 # an index like -1 is not necessary:

-$ kubectl glue pods "processor-uw-bankcredit-db-deployment*"
+$ kubectl glue pods "processor-uw-bankcredit-db-deployment"
 >
 figurepay:processor-uw-bankcredit-db-deployment-7d459cb5d-s7dkz

 # Describing the pod works, since one result is returned:

-$ kubectl glue pods "processor-uw-bankcredit-db-deployment" describe
+$ kubectl glue pods "processor-uw-bankcredit-deployment" describe
 >
 [ 1] namespace: figurepay
 [ 2] name: processor-uw-bankcredit-db-deployment-7d459cb5d-s7dkz